Franca Pilla

-Franca Pilla (or Franca Ciampi; born 19 December 1920) was the first lady of Italy, when Carlo Azeglio Ciampi was president of Italy from 1999 to 2006.
+Franca Pilla (born 18 December 1920) is the widow of Carlo Azeglio Ciampi, who was the president of Italy from 1999 until 2006.

-Life
+Biography

-Pilla was born in Reggio Emilia on 19 December 1920.

-Pilla was in education when she was eighteen and there she met her future husband who was of the same age.
-They met at a "dancing tea" which was a respectable way to meet.
+Pilla was born in Reggio Emilia on 18 December 1920.
+At the age of 18, she met her future husband, Carlo Azeglio Ciampi, at the Scuola Normale Superiore in Pisa.
+They met at a "dancing tea" which at the time was a respectable way for youth to meet.
 The tea was organised by mothers, and boys and girls would be allowed to practise dancing with each other.

-After the war when her boyfriend had been a soldier and then a resistance fighter, they had a year's engagement and then they married in Bologna when she was 25.
-They spent over seventy years together.
-During that time her husband was prime minister, he led Italy's central bank and he was Minister of Finance.
-In 1999 he became Italy's President until 2006 when he became a senator for life.
+After World War II, in which Ciampi had been a soldier and then a resistance fighter, they had a year's engagement and then married in Bologna when she was 25.
+They spent over seventy years together, during which time her husband was prime minister, leader of Italy's central bank, minister of finance, and later president.

-Pilla was sometimes less than diplomatic.
 During a tour of Naples, in the south of Italy, she was quoted as saying that the Italians in the south were better and more intelligent.
 She was known for her openness, giving the pope advice when they met.
 She encouraged people to read and to ignore the TV.

-Pilla celebrated her 100th birthday in December 2020.
-Pilla and Ciampi were married until his death on 16 September 2016.